 - fostering a sense of self-awareness, belonging and identity that manifests itself in positive participation in school and community life.

 To ensure our teachers provide the best opportunities for the delivery of the RE curriculum, the content of the subject has been carefully sequenced.

 Teachers will make use of knowledge organisers to share key vocabulary for every half term’s unit, which will enable children to understand the exact knowledge/vocabulary that needs to be learnt by the end of the half term to give them a better understanding of each religion.
 RE is timetabled for an hour each week and taught each half term in 6-week blocks.

 Impact: Evidence and Assessment

-At Harris Primary Benson children have the opportunity to record their learning in a variety of ways, which is recorded within their RE books.
-Evidence of the learning is dependent on the lesson outcome, year group and the skills and knowledge being developed.
-Core knowledge of each unit is supported by a knowledge organiser which details the key learning points, vocabulary and key questions.
-It is our expectation that the knowledge on our organiser is known by all.
+At Harris Primary Academy Benson, children record their learning in a variety of ways, recorded within their RE books.
+Evidence of the learning is dependent on the lesson outcome; year group and the knowledge and skills being developed.

-Each unit of work will also end with a short quiz to assess the knowledge and understanding of the topic taught, this will be re visited throughout the year so that valuable knowledge is retained.
+The use of retrieval practice strategies built into the learning will help teachers identify how much knowledge has been learnt in a unit.
+Each unit of work will also end with a short multiple choice quiz to assess the knowledge and understanding of the topic taught, this will be re visited throughout the year so that valuable knowledge is retained.